Manjunatha-H-Nagendrappa/javascript-table-crud-operation/README.md

 # javascript-table-crud-operation

-JavaScript crud operation using html table.
+JavaScript crud operation using html table format.

 Programming languages used HTML, CSS and JavaScript.